2014–15 Quinnipiac Bobcats women's ice hockey season

-The Quinnipiac Bobcats program represented Quinnipiac University during the 2014-15 NCAA Division I women's ice hockey season.
+The 2014–15 Quinnipiac Bobcats women's ice hockey season was the 14th season of play for the Quinnipiac Bobcats program.
+They represented Quinnipiac University during the 2014-15 NCAA Division I women's ice hockey season and played their home games at TD Bank Sports Center.
 Their 26 wins were the fifth most in the nation, and they remained nationally ranked throughout the season.
 Their success earned them a berth in the NCAA Tournament, but they were defeated by their ECAC rivals, Harvard, in the first round.